arangodb/arangodb/Documentation/Books/Manual/Deployment/Cluster/ManualStart.md

 Multiple Machines
 -----------------

-The method from the previous section can be extended to a more real production scenario, to start an ArangoDB Cluster on multiple machines.
+The method from the previous paragraph can be extended to a more real production scenario, to start an ArangoDB Cluster on multiple machines.
 The only changes are that one has to replace all local addresses `127.0.0.1` by the actual IP address of the corresponding server.
 Obviously, it would no longer be necessary to use different port numbers on different servers.

-Let's assume that you want to start you ArangoDB Cluster with 3 _Agents_, 3 _DBServers_ and 3 _Coordinators_ on three different machines with IP addresses:
+Let's assume that you want to start your ArangoDB Cluster with 3 _Agents_, 3 _DBServers_ and 3 _Coordinators_ on three different machines with IP addresses:

 ```